Thinx and Placeholder Introduce Their Pop-Up Shop ‘The Rest Room’

 This holiday season, that ethos is on full display at Thinx's holiday pop-up store in SoHo, NYC.

-Thinx worked with design and branding agency Placeholder to bring the pop-up to life.
+Thinx worked with design and branding agency Placeholder as well as architect Yun Shi to bring the pop-up to life.
 Dubbed “Rest Room,” the experience is meant to represent a respite from the societal taboos surrounding periods.
 Thinx approached Placeholder to help further change the conversation we have around menstruation—instead of whispers behind restroom doors, the discussion is being held in a warm, comfortable space, openly and without stigma.

 “We based the concept on that insight, and created the space as an inversion of that reality, something that would offer a preview of a more comfortable, tolerant, and inclusive future,” Placeholder said in a press release.